GitbookIO/javascript/functions/declare.md

 }
 ```

-Functions are also values in JavaScript: they can be stored in variables (just like numbers, strings, etc ...) and given to other functions as arguments :
+Functions are also values in JavaScript; they can be stored in variables (just like numbers, strings, etc ...) and given to other functions as arguments :

 ```javascript
 var double = function(x) {